Released: May 17, 2016

 Indigenous Business in Canada is available in print format as well as in several eBook formats.
 Look for the following ISBNs:

-Case Studies in Aboriginal Business which complement the book can be requested by emailing Janice Tulk.
-The complete list of Case Studies in Aboriginal Business, written by the Purdy Crawford Chair, can be found here.
+The complete list of Case Studies in Aboriginal Business, written by the Purdy Crawford Chair, can be found on our Teaching Resources page.